jekyll/jekyll/docs/_docs/liquid/tags.md

 ## Includes

-If you have page snippets that you use repeatedly across your site an [include](/docs/includes/) is the perfect way make this more maintainable.
+If you have page snippets that you use repeatedly across your site, an [include](/docs/includes/) is the perfect way to make this more maintainable.

 ## Code snippet highlighting